hashicorp/terraform-website/content/source/docs/enterprise-beta/users-teams-organizations/permissions.html.md

 Cannot do anything which alters state of the above.

-**Write**
+## Write

 Can do everything the read access level can do plus:

 - Execute functions which alter state of the above models
-- Create and approve Runs.
+- Create and approve runs.
-- Lock and Unlock the Workspace
+- Lock and unlock the workspace

-**Admin**
+## Admin

 Can do everything the write access level can do, plus:

-- Read and Write Variables on the workspace
+- Read and write variables on the workspace
 - Delete the workspace
-- Add and Remove Teams from the Workspace at any access level
+- Add and remove teams from the workspace at any access level
-- Read and Write Workspace settings (VCS config, etc)
+- Read and write workspace settings (VCS config, etc)